Nexus Industrial REIT Declares Monthly Dividend of $0.05 (TSE:NXR.UN)

 Wall Street Analyst Weigh In

-Several equities research analysts have recently issued reports on the stock.
-BMO Capital Markets lowered their price objective on shares of Nexus Industrial REIT from C$8.50 to C$8.00 in a research report on Monday, March 25th.
-Raymond James lowered their price objective on shares of Nexus Industrial REIT from C$9.75 to C$9.00 and set an “outperform” rating for the company in a research report on Wednesday.
-National Bankshares reduced their target price on shares of Nexus Industrial REIT from C$8.50 to C$7.50 and set a “sector perform” rating for the company in a report on Wednesday.
-CIBC reduced their target price on shares of Nexus Industrial REIT from C$10.50 to C$9.75 in a report on Friday, March 15th.
-Finally, Royal Bank of Canada reduced their target price on shares of Nexus Industrial REIT from C$9.00 to C$8.50 and set a “sector perform” rating for the company in a report on Monday, March 18th.
-Four equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of C$8.61.
+Several equities research analysts have issued reports on the company.
+BMO Capital Markets dropped their price target on Nexus Industrial REIT from C$8.50 to C$8.00 in a research note on Monday, March 25th.
+TD Securities dropped their price target on Nexus Industrial REIT from C$8.00 to C$7.50 in a research note on Wednesday.
+CIBC dropped their price target on Nexus Industrial REIT from C$10.50 to C$9.75 in a research note on Friday, March 15th.
+Raymond James decreased their price objective on Nexus Industrial REIT from C$9.75 to C$9.00 and set an “outperform” rating on the stock in a report on Wednesday.
+Finally, Royal Bank of Canada decreased their price objective on Nexus Industrial REIT from C$9.00 to C$8.50 and set a “sector perform” rating on the stock in a report on Monday, March 18th.
+Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of C$8.61.

 Nexus Industrial REIT Company Profile